Soqueen/GrandNapoleonSolitaireGame/README.md

 This game is completely free without ads, tracking or something else.
 Just have fun.

 #### Landscape and tablet support:
-You can support only landscape mode on the Android Tablet.
+It can only support the landscape mode on the Android Tablet.
 Please refers to `Prerequisites` section for information of target Tablet.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.